aragon/protocol-factory/TEST_TREE.md

     ├── When Applying an SPP plugin installation
     │   └── It Should allow its bodies to execute on the DAO └── When Calling hasPermission
-        └── It Returns false on all the temporary permissions granted to the factory
+        ├── It Returns true on all the permissions that the Management DAO should have on itself └── It Returns false on all the temporary permissions granted to the factory
 ```